 Beat reserved egg white and brush over top of loaf; sprinkle with coarse sugar.

-Bake 35 to 45 minutes or until it sounds hollow when tapped; remove from pan and cool 30 minutes.
+Bake 35 to 40 minutes or until it sounds hollow when tapped; remove from casserole dish and cool 30 minutes.

-Combine and mix remaining almond mixture, powdered sugar, almond extract and enough milk for drizzle consistency.
+Combine and mix remaining almond mixture (reserved), powdered sugar, almond extract and enough milk for drizzle consistency.